climatescope/climatescope.org/app/_en_country/mexico.md

 ###Score summary

-Mexico scored 2.02 in Climatescope 2016 (up from 1.72 in the previous survey), ranking it 9<sup>th</sup> overall, two places below its position in 2015.
-The country’s lowest position was on Enabling Framework Parameter I, but it was also the scene of some improvement.
+Mexico climbed five places on Climatescope 2017 to rank fourth out of the 71 nations assessed, below only China, Brazil and Jordan.
+Its score of 2.03 put it ahead of Chile, Uruguay and South Africa, all of which were in the top five in 2016.
+Despite its overall improvement, the country declined on two out of four parameters.
+It was strongest on Greenhouse Gas Management Activities Parameter IV.

-It took 29<sup>th</sup> place on Parameter I, an increase of three places, and its score jumped to 1.37 from 1.10.
-This reflected an improvement in its power sector structure, specifically the privatisation and unbundling of the power utility and introduction of a wholesale power market.
+It was weakest on Enabling Framework Parameter I, dropping three places to 32nd.
+The absence of key clean energy policies, such as feed-in tariffs and net metering, was offset by the ongoing modernisation of the country’s power sector and the 25% growth in clean energy generating capacity to almost 6.5GW in 2016.

-On Clean Energy Investment and Climate Financing Parameter II, its score climbed from 0.85 the previous year to 1.54 and it edged up one place to 11<sup>th</sup>.
-This was thanks chiefly to the seismic investment of $4.1bn, mainly in wind.
+On Clean Energy Investment and Climate Financing Parameter II, the country dropped seven places to 18th.
+A decline in investment to $1.36bn (compared with $4.35bn in 2016) put downward pressure on the score, as did the low volume of investment from local sources.
+On the positive side, the score was boosted by the low cost of debt.

-Mexico’s score on Low-Carbon Business & Clean Energy Value Chains Parameter III was unchanged at 3.84 and it remained in 7<sup>th</sup> place.
-Some 27 value chains were identified and five types of financial institution.
+The country jumped four places to third globally on Low-Carbon Business & Clean Energy Value Chains Parameter III.
+Developers and engineering firms are present in nearly all renewable energy sectors, as are a wide variety of service providers (including lawyers, insurers and technical consultants) and financial institutions.

-On Greenhouse Gas Management Activities Parameter IV it took 6<sup>th</sup> position thanks to a strong set of clean energy policies and its carbon offsetting activities.
+On Parameter IV, it was the top-ranked country, up from sixth the previous year.
+This reflects an ambitious domestic climate change policy, including a target to achieve 35% of electricity generation from renewables by 2024, and a Nationally Determined Contribution that pledges unconditionally to cut emissions by 25% compared with ‘business as usual’ levels by 2030.